Boupan/master-panel-unit/README.md

 2) Installation is proposed to be done by an official electrician due to local-laws and policies

-3)Fail-safe hardware circuitry + circuit breaker before the circuit
+3) Fail-safe hardware circuitry + circuit breaker before the circuit